ximlel/HydroCODE-Fusion/README.md

 xelatex Specification.tex
 ```

-Open 'doc/html/index.html' in a browser to view	the specific instructions of the program.
+Open 'doc/html/index.html' in a browser to view the specific instructions of this program.

 Licensing
 ---------